florianpasteur/confluence-downloader/README.md

 ## Disclaimer

-This extension will alter the normal behaviour of eduflow, use at your own risk.
+This extension will alter the normal behaviour of confluence, use at your own risk.

 ## Installation